CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

+Q6: When will CFE sparring sessions be scheduled?

+A6: As of July 15, 2016, CFE sparring sessions may occur at any time on any day of the week leading up to CFE.

 Q5: During CFE Sparring, did the IDS TAP always number IDS message IDs the same way?

 A5: No.  IDS TAP message IDs will start at 0 following CFE Sparring conducted on July 13, 2016.